nino-b/Namaste-React/assignments/episode09/assignment.md

 # Why we got this error : A component suspended while responding to synchronous input.
 This will cause the UI to be replaced with a loading indicator.
 To fix, updates that suspend should be wrapped with startTransition?
 How does suspense fix this error?

+The error occured  when a component was triggered to update in a way that suspends (e.g., waiting on data that isn't yet available from a lazy load or data fetch) during the processing of synchronous events like clicks or keypresses.

 We can wrap our component into the ```<Suspense/>```.